Galfy1/ros2-droneswarm-hw-ws/README.md

  - `build_copy_start_on_pi.sh <build_application> <build_micro_ros_agent> <install_dependencies> <force_rebuild_of_ros2_docker>`
      - _<build_application>_: Build the droneswarm workspace.
      - _<build_micro_ros_agent>_: Build the micro ros agent.
 You probably only want to set this to "yes" if there are updates to the micro ros agent.
      - _<install_dependencies>_: Install dependencies on the Pi.
 You need to set this to "yes" if you add to the dependencies of a ROS2 package.
+Dependencies will only be installed in the workspaces that are specified with "yes" in the <build…> flags.
      - _<force_rebuild_of_ros2_docker>_: Force a rebuild of the ros2 Docker Compose/Dockerfile.
 If the ros2 docker container is already running on the pi, changes to the ros2 dockerfile or docker-compose file will NOT be applied automatically.
 Therefore, you need to force re-build the docker if you have made changes to the ros2 dockerfile or docker-compose file.
 If you set force_rebuild_of_ros2_docker to yes, you probably also want to set install_dependencies to yes (since all installed dependencies are removed as the docker compose is brought down and up again).

 A Typical command will look like this: